-Most people I know have only eaten chicken korma cooked in the northern style.
-This southern style, kozhi kurma, is quite different.
+Most people I know have only experienced chicken korma cooked in the northern style.
+This recipe for the southern style, kozhi kurma, is typical of Andhra cuisine and is very different to the kormas served in restaurants.

-The first main difference is that it uses coconut milk in place of cow’s milk products.
+The first main difference is that it uses coconut milk instead of milk products.

-The second main difference is that it is far more robustly spiced than the northern style.
+The second main difference is that it is far more robustly spiced than you may be used to.
 It includes chilli, onion, garlic and turmeric, none of which feature in the northern style.
+If you are looking for the northern version, look at our recipe for Lucknow chicken korma.

 This dish can be quite fiery, although if you make it too hot you will lose some of the subtlety of the dish.

 This dish is best served with simple accompaniments.
-Idli are a favourite in our household to serve with this.
+Idli are a favourite item to serve with this in our household.

 - 800 g chicken thigh fillets – fat and skin removed, cut into 3cm pieces